Citizens Assemblies Around the World

 - What further work should be carried out to give us the information we need to make informed choices about the future of the country?You can follow their work – including watching them live or videos of their plenary sessions!

 Citizens’ Assemblies in Ireland have tackled such difficult issues as abortion and developing a climate plan.
-Now they are addressing Gender Equality.
+Currently they are addressing gender equality.
 The Assembly’s mandate is to recommend proposals to advance gender equality that: